ISA Tree Risk Assessment Qualification

 Participants will receive their course materials a minimum of two weeks prior to the start of the TRAQ event.
 The manual and workbook will be sent once you are registered and should be taken with you to the course.
 Participants are also encouraged to complete preliminary work in the workbook prior to arriving at the course.

-Confirmation packets will be shipped to the address provided on the personal information registration page.
+Confirmation packets will be shipped to the address listed when you register.
 Please be sure to provide a physical shipping address.
+ISA cannot ship to a PO Box.

 Exam Retake only: $150 (If you need to apply for a TRAQ exam retake only, contact email@example.com or call 1-217-355-9411).